APHedayat/aphedayat.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

-I am a Ph.D. candidate in <a href='https://aero.engin.umich.edu/'>Aerospace Engineering</a> at the <a href='https://umich.edu/'>University of Michigan</a>, advised by <a href='https://caslab.engin.umich.edu/people#h.p_QAef0sxWJ-Z9'>Prof. Karthik Duraisamy</a>.
-I am also pursuing a Ph.D. in Scientific Computing through the <a href='https://micde.umich.edu/'>Michigan Institute for Computational Discovery & Engineering (MICDE)</a>.
-Before coming to Michigan, I completed my M.A.Sc. in <a href='https://mech.ubc.ca/'>Mechanical Engineering</a> at the <a href='https://www.ubc.ca/'>University of British Columbia</a> (2020-2022), where I worked with <a href='https://mech.ubc.ca/carl-ollivier-gooch/'>Prof. Carl Ollivier-Gooch</a>, and received my B.Sc. in Aerospace Engineering from Amirkabir University of Technology (Tehran Polytechnic) (2015-2019).
+I am a Ph.D. candidate in <a href='https://aero.engin.umich.edu/'>Aerospace Engineering</a> at the <a href='https://umich.edu/'>University of Michigan</a>, advised by <a href='https://caslab.engin.umich.edu/people#h.p_QAef0sxWJ-Z9'>Prof. Karthik Duraisamy</a>, and am also pursuing a Ph.D. in Scientific Computing through the <a href='https://micde.umich.edu/'>Michigan Institute for Computational Discovery & Engineering (MICDE)</a>.
+I previously completed my M.A.Sc. in <a href='https://mech.ubc.ca/'>Mechanical Engineering</a> at the <a href='https://www.ubc.ca/'>University of British Columbia</a> (2020-2022), where I worked with <a href='https://mech.ubc.ca/carl-ollivier-gooch/'>Prof. Carl Ollivier-Gooch</a>, and received my B.Sc. in Aerospace Engineering from Amirkabir University of Technology (Tehran Polytechnic) (2015-2019).

-My research focuses on scientific machine learning (SciML) and AI for science (AI4Science), with an emphasis on reduced-order modeling (model reduction), operator learning, and neural approaches for understanding, predicting, and controlling complex dynamical systems.
-Broadly, my work lies at the intersection of physical systems, scientific computing, and machine learning.
-I am particularly interested in how physical knowledge can inform data-driven models, enabling extremely efficient, yet accurate ML/AI surrogates for systems governed by partial differential equations (PDEs).
+My research focuses on scientific machine learning (SciML) and AI for science (AI4Science), with an emphasis on reduced-order modeling (model reduction), operator learning, and neural approaches for complex dynamical systems.
 Recently, I have been developing adaptive, continually learning models that can update themselves in real time and break free from the static “train-once, deploy-forever” paradigm.

-The long-term goal of my research is to develop fast and reliable ML/AI models that enable near-real-time prediction, control, and decision-making.
+The long-term goal of my research is to develop fast and reliable physics-informed ML/AI surrogates that enable near-real-time prediction, control, and decision-making.
 Such capabilities are essential for emerging applications, including digital twins, design optimization, and intelligent simulators in science and engineering.

-If you’d like to learn more about my research, have questions, or are interested in collaborating, please feel free to reach out at <a href="mailto:ahedayat@umich.edu">ahedayat@umich.edu</a>.
+If you’d like to learn more about my research or are interested in collaborating, please feel free to reach out at <a href="mailto:ahedayat@umich.edu">ahedayat@umich.edu</a>.